Webador/SlmQueueDoctrine/README.md

 listens to:

-- `process` event at priority -1000
+- `process.job` event at priority 1000

 options: